Alistair-Turcan/iRibo/README.md

   - Storage: At least 100GB

 - Dependencies:
-  R version 4.2.2 is necessary.
+  R version 4.2.2 or above is necessary.
 Download and documentation are available at https://www.r-project.org/.

   Samtools.
 Download and documentation are available at https://www.htslib.org/.